Getting a Visa To Work or Study in the US

 Temporary Nonimmigrant Work Visas

-Temporary nonimmigrant work visas are for individuals who plan to work in the United States for a set period of time.
+Temporary nonimmigrant work visas are for people who plan to work in the United States for a set period of time.

 Depending on the visa, the timeframe ranges from a few months to several years.
 Some work visas can be renewed indefinitely, depending on the work’s nature and the employer’s needs.